ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.md

    ![Scale instances](images/solution62-vpc-scaling-dedicated/autoscale.svg){: caption="Scale instances" caption-side="bottom"}
 2. To check the autoscaling capabilities, you can use a load generator to generate load against your application.
-   1. Navigate to the [load generator URL](https://load.fun.cloud.ibm.com/).This load generator will simulate about 300 clients hitting the frontend API for 30 seconds.
+   1. Navigate to the [load generator URL](https://load.fun.cloud.ibm.com/){: external}.This load generator will simulate about 300 clients hitting the frontend API for 30 seconds.
    2. **Paste** the public load balancer URL from the above step
    3. **Append** `/v1/controller/balance.php` which is the endpoint to the frontend API.
 The URL should look like `http://<load-balancer>/v1/controller/balance.php`.
    4. Click on **Generate load** and wait for the cycle to complete.
 Hit a couple of cycles to generate more traffic.